Niteshthori24198/potent-scent-4991/README.md

 ## Include Credits

-I would like to thank my project colloborater  Mr. Saheen Ahemad Khan for the support to build this project.
+I would like to thank my project colloborater  Mr. Shaheen Ahmad Khan for the support to build this project.
 He is very supportive and motivating.
 It was a great pleasure for me to work with him.

 ## License